jknowles14/to-do-app/README.md

 # to-do-app

-This project was done to practice javaScript and using DOM.
+This is a practice project.
+The assignment was to make a to-do app using JavaScript, DOM and Google's MDL design system.